igorski/drunk-dragon-vs-the-drag-queens/README.md

 #### Debug helpers

-Certain useful methods are defined inside a _rpg_ Object which is scoped on Window.
+Certain useful methods are defined inside a _rpg_ Object which is scoped onto Window.
 See the _created_-hook in _rpg.vue_ for details.

 ## TODO

+* x Create cave level for extra excitement on the secret island x cave is a building with a single (huge) floor with a specific floor type x fill with dragon killing weapon x render items in world fill with drabs
+* Implement dragon kill and game-won routines / screens
 * Don't type per letter, but per word (solves jump on word wrap)
-* Create cave level for extra excitement on the secret island (contains dragon killing weapon!)
-* Implement dragon kill and game-won routines / screens
+* Implement swamp for extra excitement?
 * getDamageForAttack needs to take opponent defense properties into account, e.g.: clothing can increase defense

 * Drag swag/charisma == mana